 5 Long-Term Effects of Painkillers on the Brain

 Regular, repeated use of painkillers can have multiple long-term effects on the brain.
-Over time, the brain adapts to the presence of painkillers and stops functioning normally on its own.
+Over time, the brain adapts to the presence of painkillers and begins to function abnormally without them.
 This effect can start a chain reaction of serious long-term health problems that often require intensive care and rehabilitation.

 Here are five long-term effects of painkillers on the brain.